rachellerathbone/wd-promise-fundamentals-solution/README.md

 ## Bonus

-Right now, the [`arrow-body-style`](http://eslint.org/docs/rules/arrow-body-style) ESLint rule is turned off.
-In the `.eslintrc.js` file, enable the rule as needed with the following configuration.
+Currently, the [`arrow-body-style` ESLint rule](http://eslint.org/docs/rules/arrow-body-style) is turned off.
+In the `.eslintrc.js` file, enable the rule with the following configuration.

 ```javascript
 'arrow-body-style': ['error', 'as-needed']
 ```

 And lint the code.